Ortler Hintergrat ("back ridge")

 The recommended season for the Ortler ascent via the Hintergrat runs from mid-June to the end of September.
 The best conditions are usually found from mid-June to the end of July as well as in September, when the weather tends to be more stable.

-• Approach: From the Langenstein car park and along trail no. 3 in about 1 hour to the Hintergrathütte
+• Approach: From the Langenstein parking area via trail no. 3 to the Hintergrat Hut (approx. 1 hour)

-Ascent: 4–5 hours via the Hintergrat Ridge to the summit of the Ortler
+4–5 hours via the Hintergrat ridge to the summit of Ortler

-Descent: Down the Normal Route to the Payer Hut (around midday), then a further 2.5 hours down to Sulden
+Via the normal route to the Payer Hut (around midday), then approx. 2.5 hours down to Sulden

 Details Ortler Hintergrat ("back ridge")